 Pride and Hubris

 Pride is a feeling of pleasure or celebration related to our accomplishments or efforts.
 Some level of pride is good.
 It’s healthy.
 Some people call this authentic pride.
 You can feel proud of yourself and others.
-It’s possible to be too proud.
-Have you ever been too proud to accept help?
+However, it’s possible to be too proud.
+Have you ever been too proud to accept help for example?

 Hubris is an inflated sense of one’s own innate abilities that is tied more to the need for dominance than to actual accomplishments.
 It’s negatively correlated with self-esteem and positively correlated with narcissism and shame-proneness.
 Dominance is a status that is coerced through aggression or intimidation.
-When you observe hubris it feels terrible, but the person experiencing hubris it feels good.
+When you observe hubris it feels terrible, but to the person experiencing hubris it feels good.
 They feel puffed up and superior, even if their speech and actions are not received well by others.
-They don’t care what others think.
-Narcissism is the shame-based fear of being ordinary.
+In other words, they don’t care what others think.
+Narcissism is defined as the shame-based fear of being ordinary.
+You will need constant validation.
+You will want to prove that you are special.
+It’s okay to have love for yourself, but problems arise when being special turns to being superior to others.
+Narcissists are said to have narcissistic personality disorder.

 Humility